Background

 - Browse to C:\ProgramData\Microsoft\IntuneManagementExtension\Logs and open the most recent IntuneManagementExtension.log log file.
 You can sort the files list using the Date modified column.

-- Open the file and search for the Intune device remediation script package.
-You will find Detection and Remediation scripts with Exit codes which confirm that the scripts are working fine.
+- Open the file and search for the Intune device remediation script package using its policy ID.
+You will find Detection and Remediation scripts with Exit codes, which confirm that the scripts are working fine.

 Conclusion